FAQ (Frequently Asked Questions)

 Where do I pick up my badge?
 What about pre-registration?

-There will be a clearly-marked booth inside the entrance hall for walk-ins.
-Pre-registrants will take their email receipt to the Will Call booth.
+There will be a clearly-marked booth in the Lobby of the Convention Center for walk-ins.
+Pre-registrants will take their barcode scan copies or use their smart phones at he Advance Ticket Registration Area.
 It's that easy!

 Do I have to wear it at all times?